Adroiti/docs-for-code-review-tools/tfsec/google-sql-no-cross-db-ownership-chaining.md

-Pattern: Use of cross-database ownership chaining
+Pattern: Use of cross-database ownership chaining for Google SQL

 Issue: -